chrismaltby/gb-studio-site/content/docs/scripting.md

 - **If Actor At Position**
   Conditionally execute part of the script if the specified actor is at a certain position in the scene.

+- **If Actor Facing Direction**
+  Conditionally execute part of the script if the specified actor is facing the specified direction.

 - **Loop Forever**
   Execute part of the script in a loop forever.
 Remember to break out of the loop otherwise the player will become stuck at this point.
 You can use a _Stop Script_ or _Switch Scene_ event to stop the loop.